hyena/blood-money/README.md

     implementation is complete.
   - Save data between runs and use it when bringing the service back up.
-  - I switched the deserialization library from `serde` back to `rustc_serialize` because `serde` was dying on Blizzard's unicode in auction owner names. `utf8_lossy()` conversion doesn't seem to strip enough.
-Until I fix this, stick with `rustc_serialize` since it seems more permissive.
   - The threading model is presently fairly serial and could be improved such that it was hurt less by stragglers or one buggy realm.